> As an Amazon Associate, we earn from qualifying purchases.

 This is where the SpringWell catalytic carbon filter media earns its keep — and why it costs more than a Costco-shelf filter.

 > Standard activated carbon (what you find in most $250 systems) handles free chlorine just fine.
-But it largely whiffs on chloramines. > > Catalytic carbon is steam-activated and chemically restructured to break the chloramine bond — not just trap it.
+But it largely whiffs . > > Catalytic carbon is steam-activated and chemically restructured to break the chloramine bond — not just trap it.

 My municipal supply switched to chloramine treatment in early 2026.
 That's exactly why I retired my Aquasana early.
 If your city water has that faint "swimming pool" smell that won't go away after sitting in a pitcher overnight?
 That's chloramine.
 Standard carbon won't save you.